flatironinstitute/sciware/40_SummerIntro/github1.md

 (Ideally set to the same email address you used for GitHub account)

-## Viewing your email address on github
+## Viewing your email address on GitHub

 <img src="assets/github_email.png" width="60%">